BashCooler/hydit/README.md

 ## Features

 > *Note on URL import:* The import is considered successful when the link reaches Hydrus.
-To my knowledge, there's no consistent way to verify if the content was actually loaded afterward.
-If you know how to do it, let me know!
+There's no consistent way to verify if the content was actually loaded afterward [#2053](https://github.com/hydrusnetwork/hydrus/issues/2053)

 - **File and URL import** - via Android share menu
 - **Tag search** - suggests, multiple tags, sorting options